 First, in the case of type 1 diabetes, there is not enough insulin in the human body, so patients need to get more of it externally and artificially.
 Patients with type 1 diabetes suffer from osteoporosis and also have vision problems.

 In this type of diabetes, the most common are fractures of the thigh and spine.
 This is noted in people with established concomitant diseases of the cardiovascular and renal systems.

 On the other hand, in type 2 diabetes, forearm and hip fractures are the most common.

 How to prevent the risk of fractures in diabetes

 Although statistics indicate an increased risk of fractures in diabetics, there is something you can do (other than glycemic control) to prevent this damage.

-The most important thing here is to consult a specialist and be constantly examined.
+The most important thing here is to consult a specialist.
 The patient should follow a strict diet and take medication to keep blood sugar ranges within normal limits so that there are no problems with the cardiovascular system and kidneys.